geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-17/meeting-transcript.md

 The only big rewrite I kind of see incoming is going to be things that, yeah, again, if

 ##### **Qazalin** [[00:33:15](https://www.youtube.com/watch?v=cLnu8McQRlw&t=1995)]
-we find ourselves tweaking symbolic...
+we find ourselves tweaking symbolic..

 ##### **Chenyu** [[00:33:17](https://www.youtube.com/watch?v=cLnu8McQRlw&t=1997)]
 The rule order?